 Jericho Road Renewal

 Commissioned in August of 2019, Jonathan and Taylor Ramsay began a non-profit model of church planting where they are seeking to serve the South Union (Third Ward) area of Houston.
 Through initiatives such as Jericho House and Cullen Middle School outreach, Jericho Road Renewal seeks to impact lives for God’s Kingdom in South Union.
 The hope and prayer is that as people come to faith through their faithful service, a new community of faith will be born.

 Emmanuel Paulpeter, who currently oversees Alpha Ministries at FPC, will be starting a missional community/house church near the Montrose area in the near future.
 With a desire to reach the un-churched, Emmanuel has been engaging in creative ways to connect non-Christians to the gospel.
 If you would like to learn more about the vision for this missional community, please contact Emmanuel at email@example.com.

 Planting churches is a God “thing.”
 It is by His Sovereign grace and power that healthy, vibrant, biblical churches can be planted.
 Thus, we need to depend on God through prayer to make this happen.

 We need the financial support of not only FPC Houston, but also individuals willing to support the work of the church planters.
 We invite you to support our plants and planters by giving directly to our plants or by designating your donation to “Church Planting" via the Giving to FPC page.
 Please make sure to write in the “memo” that this is for “Church Planting.”

-Consider prayerfully becoming a part of the core team of an upcoming plant.
+Consider prayerfully becoming a part of one of our plants.
 If you are interested, please contact the plant and planters directly.

 All residencies are currently full.
 Applications will reopen in the future.
 If you would like to learn more about this vision, please contact firstname.lastname@example.org.